octo-topi/blog-staging/database/7-things-a-developer-should-know-(about-database)/post.md

 I dedicate this post to Michel Vayssade.
 15 years ago, your courses mixed high abstraction with down-to-earth concretion, in your demanding and unadorned style.
 What a joy to reap again the benefit of them in understanding databases !

+## TL;DR

+Full-stack and back-end developers, you probably don't know this - and it can get out of trouble:

+- `pg_stat_activity` view shows executing queries, `pg_stat_statements` shows executed queries;
+- use a pool; make sure when scaling you do not reach max_connections;
+- activate `default_transaction_read_only` and `statement_timeout` in your sql client in production;
+- never login to production database OS/container: use a sql client instead;
+- if `pg_stat_activity` shows queries waiting for lock, use the lock view to find which ones got them;
+- when a SQL query has started, it will run until completion - doesn't matter if the client is gone;
+- use `pg_terminate_backend` to stop a query, and be ready for AUTOVACUUM.

 ## Why should I care ?

 99% of the time, developer doesn't have to care about database.
 As long as they practice the basics they learned in initial training (a sound - and versioned - data model, consistency with transaction, and some index for performance), they don't have to think much about it.
 The database is a nice black box.
 As for me, a web developer, I enjoy learning database internals for fun: it gives me the kind of thrill I only got in systems programming courses.